mohitpai/journey-optimizer.en/help/using/web/create-web.md

 >[!CAUTION]
 >
->Currently to author web pages in [!DNL Journey Optimizer] you can only use Chrome.
+>Google Chrome is currently the only browser that supports authoring web pages in [!DNL Journey Optimizer].

 <!--Add link to Target??-->